fahim1649/Log-Reader/Log-Reader.md

 ```javascript
 sudo apt-get install apache2-utils -y
 ```
-This command creates a new password file at /etc/nginx/.htpasswd with a user named logreader.
+This command creates a new password file at /etc/nginx/.htpasswd with a user named logreader-user1.
 You'll be prompted to enter and confirm a password for this user.
 ```javascript
 sudo htpasswd -c /etc/nginx/.htpasswd logreader-user1
 ```